How to write a technical or scientific report

 3.1 The abstract or summary

-3.2 The introduction
+3.2 The introduction section

-3.3 The objectives
+3.3 The objectives section

-3.4 The acknowledgements
+3.4 The acknowledgements section

 It is not uncommon to see acknowledgements at the end of a report, rather than the beginning.

-3.7 The results
+3.7 The results section

-If you really need to include a large volume of results -- and sometimes a conclusion will not be defensible without doing this -- then it might be more useful to place them in an appendix, and include only a summary in the main text.
+If you really need to include a large volume of results -- and sometimes a conclusion will not be defensible without doing this -- then it might be more useful to place them in an appendix, and include only an outline in the body of the report.

 Most readers who are used to reading scientific reports will become uncomfortable if you call a section 'results' and put anything in it apart from plain, uninterpreted results.

-3.8 The discussion
+3.8 The discussion section

-3.9 The conclusion
+3.9 The conclusions section

-3.10 The recommendations
+3.10 The recommendations section

 3.11 The references and bibliography

-3.12 The Appendices
+3.12 The appendices

 3.13 Numbering and structure